genoma/language-pug/README.md

 ### Bugs

-One pesky bug is the one involving comments that are not rendered properly:
+One pesky bug is the one involving comments that are not rendered properly, **which has been fixed in v0.0.13 in an hugly way and needs to be refactored**

 [FirstMate issue 38](https://github.com/atom/first-mate/issues/38)

-Any help in fixing this one is more than welcome!
+Any help in fixing and improving this one is more than welcome!

 ### Install